Techtonica/curriculum/javascript/javascript-7-oop.md

 - [Javascript Lesson 6 - Object Literals](https://github.com/Techtonica/curriculum/blob/master/javascript/javascript-6-object-literals.md)

 ### Motivation
 - Principles of object-oriented programming (aka "OO") help developers to organize and abstract their code.
 It's really a way of thinking, about how code and data can interact, and how to write code to make it more reusable.
 It allows developers to organize code to put similar objects under the same category (called "classes"), in order to share code and logic.
 It also allows other parts of the code to know how to utilize objects, by knowing what's available from that class.

+Virtually all companies will use object-oriented programming in their code in order to encapsulate properties and behavior.
+For example, when you do a Yelp search for "burgers", each area on the screen that describes each recommended restaurant is an instance of a class.
+Not only is the area on the screen an instances of a class (probably a subclass of "UIView", and a subclass of "UITableViewCell"), but the information is probably abstracted into a class of "Restaurant", of which "Marlowe" and "Super Duper Burgers" are instances of that class.

 ### Objectives
 **Participants will be able to:**